NewcastleRSE/CVPR-NAS-API/README.md

 Between 5-10 submissions are expected per day during the allowed submission period.
 Competitors will ideally have email notification of their code status.
 It is expected that code will be uploaded in a zip format.

+A submission limit is set against each user, this should be zero at the beginning of the competition.
+A submission limit is set in the controllers/submision.js file.
+This can be updated as preferred and individual User limits can be changed (if necessary) through the Strapi admin content manager.

 ### Project Team
 Stephen McGough - ([stephen.mcgough@newcastle.ac.uk](mailto:stephen.mcgough@newcastle.ac.uk))